SohitYadav/BuySmart-RelianceDigital-Clone-/README.md

 <h3 align="left">Features:</h3>
 Product Catalog: Our clone includes a wide range of electronic products and gadgets, just like the official Reliance Digital website.
 Users can browse and search for products based on categories and brands.

-User Registration and Authentication: Users can create accounts, log in, and manage their profiles.
+User Registration and Authentication: Users can create accounts and log in.
 Authentication is handled securely to protect user data.

 Shopping Cart: Users can add products to their shopping cart, view their cart, and proceed to checkout for purchasing.